curiouslearning/RaspberryPi-Server/readme.txt

 - Build script must be run from inside the build directory

+- You can check if a build was successful by looking at the build log

 - usb_id file in file_mover directory must be on usb inserted into raspberry pi if you want files to be moved to that usb